 Post-Parade Uptown/Pre-Parade Mid-City

-If you are sticking Uptown, head over to Audubon Park for some scenery and then snag a po-boy at Frankie and Johnny’s.
+If you are sticking to Uptown, head over to Audubon Park for some greenery and then snag a po-boy at Frankie and Johnny’s.

 The Mid-City Parade

 4:15 p.m. | Endymion